-ARS 13-1903 is the Arizona statute that defines the crime of aggravated robbery.
-People commit this offense when they rob someone and do so while aided by one or more accomplices.
+ARS § 13-1903 is the Arizona statute that defines the crime of aggravated robbery.
+People commit this offense when they rob someone, aided by one or more accomplices.
 A violation of this law is a Class 3 felony punishable by almost nine years of prison time.

 Arizona’s robbery statutes include: